I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 Wix offers the best website features on the market, including website analytics and a full marketing suite.
 These are great for small businesses within any industry.

 I was impressed by how much I could customize the email marketing templates, allowing me to tailor the format and style to match my brand.
-And, SEO is incredibly important for businesses launching themselves online, so Wix’s personalized SEO checklist is a great tool to help businesses boost visibility online and gain more traffic.
+And, basic SEO is incredibly important for businesses launching themselves online, so Wix’s personalized SEO checklist is a great tool to help businesses boost website visibility and gain more traffic.

 Wix SEO dashboard